|Article Three||Membership; Membership Categories; Dues|

 Section 2: First Vice President.
 The First Vice President, in the absence or inability or resignation of the President, shat Iperform the duties of the President, and such performance shall not affect her right to succeed to the office of President for a full year’s term.
 The First Vice President also shall serve as Chairperson of the Hooton Committee and shall perform all other duties as may be required by the Board and such other duties as usually pertain to her office.

 Section 3: Second Vice President.
-Tbe Second Vice President, in the absence of both the President and First Vice President, shall perform the duties of the President, and such performance shall not affect her right to succeed to the office of First Vice President for a full year’s term.
-She shall supervise the collection of all membership dues and shall give monthly membership reports to the Board.
-The Second Vice President also shall serve as Chairperson of the Membership Committee and shall perform all other duties as may be required by the Board and such other duties as usually pertain to her office.
+The Second Vice President, in the absence of both the President and First Vice President, shall perform the duties of the President, and such performance shall not affect her right to succeed to the office of First Vice President for a full year’s term.
+She shall supervise the collection of all sponsorship monies and membership dues and shall oversee the membership initiatives put forth by the Secretary of Membership.
+The Second Vice President also shall also perform all other duties as may be required by the Board and such other duties as usually pertain to her office.

 Section 4: Recording Secretary.
 The Recording Secretary shall keep accurate records of all proceedings of this Association; shall notify all members of meetings; shall be keeper of the records and seal of this Association; and shall perform all other duties as may be required by the Board and such other duties as usually pertain to her office.

-Section 5: Corresponding Secretary.
-The Corresponding Secretary shall conduct the Association’s correspondence; shall oversee, keep or cause to be kept an accurate record of all members and their addresses; and shall perform all other duties as may be requi red by the Board and such other duties as usually pertain to her office.
+Section 5: Communications & Marketing Officer.
+The Communications & Marketing Officer shall conduct the Association’s communications, which includes oversight of the WBAI website, social media accounts, marketing and electronic communications; shall oversee, keep or cause to be kept an accurate record of all members and other persons designated to receive WBAI communications, and their addresses; and shall perform all other duties as may be required by the Board.
+The Commination’s & Marketing Officer shall be responsible for sending such notices as are required by these bylaws.

 Section 8: Women’ s Bar Foundation.
 Two WBAI board members appointed by the President of the WBAI shall, subject to the bylaws of the Women’s Bar Foundation (“WBF”), serve as directors of the WBF, for staggered terms of two years and shall report on the activities of the WBF to the WBAI Board.